Bank of America® Unlimited Cash Rewards credit card

 Methodology

-MoneyGeek evaluates credit cards like the BankAmericard and BofA Unlimited Cash using a scoring system tailored to specific use cases.
+MoneyGeek evaluates and reviews credit cards like the BankAmericard and BofA Unlimited Cash using a scoring system tailored to specific use cases.
 For instance, the BankAmericard scores highest for balance transfers, while the BofA Unlimited Cash is top-rated for cash back rewards.
 The primary factors influencing these scores include the introductory APR on purchases and the regular APR for balance transfers, and the effective reward rate for cash back.

 FAQ: BofA Unlimited Cash vs. BankAmericard Card